Thomas Hollway

 Thomas Tuke Hollway (2 October 1906 – 30 July 1971) was the 36th Premier of Victoria, and the first to be born in the 20th century.
 He held office from 1947 to 1950, and again for a short period in 1952.
 He was originally a member and the leader of the United Australia Party (UAP) in Victoria, and was the inaugural leader of the UAP's successor, the Victorian division of the Liberal Party, but split from the Liberals after a dispute over electoral reform issues.

 Early life

 Thomas Tuke Hollway was born in Ballarat, the son of local merchant of the same name who would go on to become mayor of Ballarat, and Annie Nicholl.
-He was educated locally, at the Macarthur Street School and Church of England Grammar School.
+He was educated locally, at the Macarthur Street School and Ballarat Church of England Grammar School.
 He studied arts and law at the University of Melbourne's Trinity College, and was admitted to practice as a solicitor in 1928, joining the Ballarat firm R. J. Gribble.